peteasa/parallella/README.md

 ## Instructions

+### Getting Started Guide

+I realise there is a lot to take in with this project so I have create a [Getting Started Guide](https://github.com/peteasa/parallella/wiki/Getting-started) and [Quick Start](https://github.com/peteasa/parallella/wiki/Quick-start) list of instructions.
+[Feedback is always welcome](https://parallella.org/forums/viewtopic.php?f=49&t=3180)

 ### Installing required packages for yocto

 To use `yocto` you first need to install some packages.
 See latest [Yocto Project Quick Start](http://www.yoctoproject.org/docs/latest/yocto-project-qs/yocto-project-qs.html).
 This assumes you are working on a Ubuntu machine: